ishoediah/File-Safety-API/README.md

 ## Security notes

 - API keys are stored **hashed** (SHA-256); raw keys are never persisted.
 This applies to direct customers; marketplace traffic is authenticated by a proxy secret instead and is never looked up or stored in the key table.
-This applies to **direct** customers, whose keys live in the database. **Marketplace traffic skips key storage entirely** — the marketplace issues and manages those keys, and the API authenticates that traffic with a shared proxy secret instead.
+Marketplace traffic skips key storage entirely, the marketplace issues and manages those keys, and the API authenticates that traffic with a shared proxy secret instead.
 - `sharp` is pinned to a patched version with the vulnerable TIFF/VIPS loaders blocked, since the service processes untrusted image input.
 - Only file **metadata** is logged (type, risk level, timestamp) — never file contents, IP addresses, or personal data — and logs are purged after 90 days.
 - Dependabot is enabled for automated security updates.
+- Size, dimension, and complexity limits, plus a global concurrency cap.
+This enforces, but not automatically protects against decompression bombs, resource-exhaustion attacks, and memory exhaustion under load.

 ---